sishtiaq/RSE16/writeup.md

 turned into a strong bulwark of understanding and support.)

-One person gave a good summary: You must find what works for you; find your productive time; and let other poeple find theirs.
+One person gave a good summary: You must find what works for you; find your productive time; and let other people find theirs.

-Side Projects was one of the topics in ths part.
+Side Projects was one of the topics in this part.
 I had mentioned my allotment as a side project at the start of the workshop; I said, looking at some of the much younger RSEs, that maybe it was an older thing.
 But that, given council waiting times, you do end up being